THIS ARTICLE IS DEPRECATED. See When and how to use a service account in Terra instead.

 Do you need to grant access to data that's stored in Google Cloud but outside of a Terra workspace?
-Learn a bit of the "under the hood" workings that enable you to interact with GCP Storage and GCP Compute without directly interfacing with the Google Cloud Platform console.
-Most users don't need this level of detail for working in Terra, read on...
+Learn a bit of the "under the hood" workings that let you interact with Google Cloud Storage and Google Cloud Compute - without directly interfacing with the Google Cloud console.
+If you're a user who needs this level of detail for working in Terra, read on...

-In order to maintain the high security required for working with controlled-access data in the cloud, Terra cannot use your user ID when interacting with cloud resources external to Terra.
-Instead, Terra creates and uses additional Google accounts (specific to you).
-Terra also puts all of these "pet service accounts" into a convenience Google Group (specific to you) called a "Proxy Group.
+To maintain the high security required for working with controlled-access data in the cloud, Terra cannot use your user ID when interacting with cloud resources external to Terra.
+Instead, Terra creates and uses additional Google accounts (specific to you) called "pet service accounts."
+Terra also puts all of these "pet service accounts" into a convenient Google Group (specific to you) called a "Proxy Group."

 In addition to the user account you have registered with Terra, you also have one or more service accounts that Terra creates for you.
-A service account is a special type of Google account that lets Terra act directly with GCP on your behalf.
+A service account is a special type of Google account that lets Terra interface directly with Google Cloud on your behalf.
 For example, with a service account, your workflows and notebooks can access your data in Google Cloud.

 Your pet service account has the format:

 Why use a Terra group for external access?While it's necessary for accessing resources that exist outside of Terra, the pre-defined Proxy Group identifier is not very human-friendly.
 If you're looking at a list of users with access to an external GCS bucket, seeing that there's a grant to

 Create your personal Terra group in four steps

-- Go to your Groups page ("Main menu" --> "Groups" from the top left of any page in Terra)
+1. Go to your Groups page ("Main menu" --> "Groups" from the top left of any page in Terra).

 Terra creates a mirrored Google group that includes your Proxy (which already includes your user ID).
-When you (or the owner/admin) grant access on a GCP resource to the <terra-group>@firecloud.org group, both your end-user credentials and your pet service accounts have access to the GCP resource.
+When you (or the owner/admin) grant access on a Google Cloud resource to the <terra-group>@firecloud.org group, both your end-user credentials and your pet service accounts have access to the resource.

-- To access external resources, owners can now grant permission to your Terra group (i.e. email@example.com) in GCP console
+To allow access to external resources, owners can now grant permission to your Terra group (i.e. email@example.com) in GCP console.

 Then create a managed group (i.e.